UST-EDMM/edmm/README.md

 Afterwards you can invoke the `edmm` command from a command prompt.

 The transformation framework supports YAML files as input, according to the published [YAML specification](https://github.com/UST-EDMM/spec-yaml).
-Specified components and their respective component types must be supplied in a single file at the moment.
+Specified components, and their respective component types, must be supplied in a single file at the moment.
 However, we introduce a couple of built-in component types that can be used to model an application deployment.
 An [example](edmm-core/src/test/resources/templates/scenario_iaas.yml) shows the usage of the built-in types to model an application deployment based on virtual compute resources, e.g., virtual machines having some software components installed.

 The transformation can be started by using the `transform` command of the `edmm` tool: `edmm transform <target> <input>`.
 You have to specify the `target` technology (e.g., one of "ansible", "azure", "chef", "compose", "heat", "kubernetes", "terraform") and the `input` EDMM YAML model file.
 The generated technology-specific deployment models will be stored relative to the YAML input file.

 ## Plugins